BigDataflow-system/BigDataflow/README.md

 $ jar uvf giraph-examples-1.4.0-SNAPSHOT-shaded.jar  ./your_data/*.class
 ```

-5, put your analysis jar to the giraph to  your correspongding the hadoop directory
+5, Put your analysis jar into your corresponding Hadoop directory

 ```bash
 # jar directory at local